THE REMNANT (EXCERPT OF THE CONQUEROR)

-Blessed are they which do hunger and thirst after righteousness: for they shall be filled.
+Blessed are those who hunger and thirst for righteousness, for they shall be filled.
 (Matthew 5:6)

 The “fine linen” of Revelation 19:8 is an important aspect of the resurrection from the dead, of the Day of the Lord.
 As we, through the Spirit, put to death the deeds of our physical body, a robe of white linen is being woven in Heaven.
 The robe of white linen is the power to live righteously.
 We shall be clothed with that robe at the coming of the Lord Jesus.
 The robe of righteous behavior is the garment of salvation.

-I will greatly rejoice in the Lord, my soul shall be joyful in my God; for he hath clothed me with the garments of salvation, he hath covered me with the robe of righteousness, as a bridegroom decketh himself with ornaments, and as a bride adorneth herself with her jewels.
+I will greatly rejoice in the LORD, My soul shall be joyful in my God; for He has clothed me with the garments of salvation, He has covered me with the robe of righteousness, as a bridegroom decks himself with ornaments, and as a bride adorns herself with her jewels.
 (Isaiah 61:10)